-One of the main focuses is the Mason Impact program -- an initiative that helps students design, complete, and share the results of a project in their chosen field.
+One of the main focuses is the Mason Impact program--an initiative that helps students design, complete, and share the results of a project in their chosen field.

-A large part of this is through the undergraduate research scholars grants, offered each fall, spring, and summer.
-Students submit a research or creative activity geared project of their own design; the projects are then reviewed by a panel of faculty members.
+A large part of this is through the undergraduate research scholars grants, which are offered each fall, spring, and summer.
+Students submit a research or creative activity project of their own design; the projects are then reviewed by a panel of faculty members.
 Awarded projects can receive up to $4500 for expenses and supplies, and faculty mentors on projects also receive $500 for their participation and guidance.

 OSCAR also runs the Undergraduate Student Travel Fund, which provides up to $800 in travel funding, conference fees, hotel costs, and other expenses for students who are sharing the work they did at GMU at conferences, research presentations, film festivals, and other venues.

-OSCAR and the Mason Impact programs have been a part of the GMU student experience for years, but in 2018 got an upgrade with the adoption of a new system to manage them -- Zengine.
+OSCAR and the Mason Impact programs have been a part of the GMU student experience for years, but in 2018 got an upgrade with the adoption of a new system to manage them: Zengine.

 “Previously we were using an internal system that was built in-house,” says Guessford.
 “It was not flexible.
 The programs were growing, and while the current system was failing us, building a new system for each program was too daunting.
-And the idea of maintenance -- maintaining something like that was something we couldn’t keep up with for sure.”
+And the idea of maintenance--maintaining something like that--was something we couldn’t keep up with for sure.”

 Instead, Guessford and his colleagues decided adopting a new, cloud-based grants management system would allow them to have the features they needed plus the peace of mind that the system would be monitored, improved upon, and always working.

 Guessford and team quickly connected with the WizeHive team and found a true solution in the Zengine platform.